kinlane/things/README.md

-# things
+# Things
-This is for managing all the things I am interested in.
+These are the things that are important.